 Danuta, along with the other writers is given the option of stepping into the shoes of a space scout for an alien race.
 Would she recommend that the aliens make contact with Earth?
 She says, ‘I'd be inclined to suggest giving us a wide berth.
 We seem to have an endless capacity for trouble and destruction, but combined with a passion that produces the most amazing art, acts of courage, and an ability to come up with goods once our back are firmly against the wall.
 But not until then.
 In other words, we're dangerous.
 Avoid.’

 I ask Danuta to tell me about her current writing projects.
 ‘I'm working on a sequel to a crime novel,’ she says.
-‘It comes out in June with Salt Publishers.
+‘It comes out in June.
 This book is a new direction for me.
 It’s set partly in Poland, so I'm writing it under my family name - D R Kot (Danuta Reah Kot).
 The book is called The Last Room, and it's dark, psychological crime fiction with a new European focus.
 It’s about a man trying to make sense of his daughter’s death.’

 How did she research the setting for this one?
 ‘I visited Łódź when I was writing this book, and I found the city compelling.
 Like much of Eastern Europe, it’s still carrying the scars from the last war.
 In the Jewish cemetery, there are grave pits along one wall that the survivors of the Litzmannstadt Ghetto – the German name of the ghetto in Łódź – were made to dig.
 The Nazis were going to shoot them and bury them there, but the Red Army liberated the city before those executions could be carried out.’